 Client-side procurement teams report savings of 10% – 15% through these measures, depending on the extent of centralized oversight they already executed manually.

-In addition to these easy to measure savings, research automation delivers a ton of soft-savings.
+In addition to these easy-to-measure savings, research automation delivers a ton of soft-savings.
 In many instances, insights platforms have replaced three or more different reporting systems.

 Most importantly for your insights managers, automation eliminates boring, non-productive hours spent managing bid communications, hunting for the latest version of a questionnaire, or trying to invent best practices when gold standards already exist.